Prison Rape Elimination Act (PREA)

 During the intake process, staff will inform youth of the agency’s zero-tolerance policy regarding sexual abuse and report incidents or suspicions of sexual abuse in an age-appropriate fashion.
 The youth will complete the “Youth Safety Guide” within 72 hours of arrival to a facility/program/office (owned, operated, or contracted).

 REPORTING AND INVESTIGATIONS

 Good Safety and Security is Good Intelligence

-All facilities/programs/offices (owned, operated or contracted) are required to use the agency Policy 8.5, Special Incident Reporting for the official reporting of sexual abuse and sexual harassment.
+All facilities/programs/offices (owned, operated, or contracted) must use the agency Policy 8.5, Special Incident Reporting, for the official reporting of sexual abuse and sexual harassment.

 The Office of Investigations will investigate all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, and notifies victims and/or other complainants of investigation outcome and any disciplinary or criminal sanctions, regardless of the source of the allegation.

 All new contracts or contract renewals will include the contractor’s obligation to adopt and comply with the PREA standards and specify that the agency will monitor the contractor’s compliance.

 Facilities/programs/offices will ensure that limited English proficient (LEP), deaf or disabled youth can report sexual abuse to staff directly, through interpretive technology or non-youth interpreters.

 Facilities/programs/offices will not hire or promote anyone who has engaged in sexual abuse in an institutional setting or engaged in sexual activity in the community.